Feeling Understood — Even More Important Than Feeling Loved?

 Without experiencing that others know us, or are able to, we’re left feeling alone — at times, despairingly so.
 It’s a bleak place to be and can lead to feelings of emptiness and despondency.
 In such a state, we’re even vulnerable to taking our lives.
 Enduring feelings of acute isolation from others can make our existence feel like a sham.
 Loneliness has frequently been perceived as virtually synonymous with depression, which is why being afflicted with an oppressive sense of alienation can go hand in hand with suicidal thoughts and actions.

 Absent the substantial chemical or sexual attraction intrinsic to the heated glow of romantic love, can you actually stay in love with someone whom you feel can't or doesn’t “get” who you are?
 When you feel misunderstood, the connection between you and the other person is instantly broken.
 You’re cast back onto an island of aloneness.
-If love isn’t about intimately crossing that divide — enabling us to feel fondly and fulfillingly “joined” with the other — I have no idea what it might refer to.
+If love isn’t about intimately crossing that divide — enabling us to feel fondly “joined” with the other in a fulfilling way — I have no idea what it might refer to.

 Let's consider 10 reasons why feeling that others can grasp the meaning of your words and actions is critical to achieving an enduring sense of security and well-being:

 1. You’re known.